nitsugan-ayoreden/LiveInKoreaResources/README.md

 ## Language Learning

 - [Anki](https://apps.ankiweb.net/) - This may not be everyone's cup of tea.
 However, I would strongly recommend this method over any other if you ever find yourself with a lack vocabulary knowledge.
 It has proven itself for many others when it comes to building a strong knowledge and memory of words.
-You setup will depending on your needs and taste, but for easy access on the go, I would recommend at least to connect yourself with AnkiWeb and to download the AnkiWeb mobile app (the actual name may vary depending on whether you're on iOS or Android) for reviews on the go.
+You setup will depending on your needs and taste, but for easy mobile access, I would recommend at least to connect yourself with AnkiWeb and to download the AnkiWeb mobile app (the actual name may vary depending on whether you're on iOS or Android) for reviews on the go.

 - [TOPIK](https://www.topik.go.kr/TWMAIN/TWMAIN0010.do) - Here is the official TOPIK (or Test of Proficiency in Korean) website.
 If you wish you find yourself a place in a Korean university, I would advise to take the test as it could help with your admission process.
 If not, then at the very least, it would serve as a good way to level yourself and see if is there's any areas that need more improvement.